ProgressingMann/Flask_RESTAPI_demo/Deploy_on_AWS.md

        files.
 So to adjust with this behavior, we will <strong>change the name of our flask application instance from app to application in our python files.</strong>
   <li> In addition to this, we will have to set <strong>DEBUG=FALSE</strong>, as this application will be deployed on production.
   <li> Now we move back to our terminal with directory aws_demo.
-  <li> We now initialize our aws_demo repository with the command <strong>eb init -p python-3.7 flask-tutorial --region us-east-2 </strong>.
+  <li> We now initialize our EB-CLI repository with the command <strong>eb init -p python-3.7 flask-app --region us-east-2 </strong>.
+This will create
+       an application named flask-app.
   <li> Create an environment and deploy our application with the command <strong>eb create flask-env</strong>.
 </ol>